 Every guest at the Kalamazoo House boutique hotel has access to enjoy the inn’s first-floor dining area, beautifully designed parlor, and several outside porches overlooking the attractive landscaping.

-All common areas are ideal for sipping a glass of adult beverages, gathering with friends, enjoying an afternoon tea, or relaxing in the parlor during the evening.
+All common areas are ideal for sipping a glass of adult beverages, gathering with friends, enjoying afternoon tea, or relaxing in the parlor during the evening.

 Each morning guests of the Kalamazoo House will enjoy a two-course gourmet breakfast.
 Breakfast begins with our freshly ground coffee, all-natural juices, and teas.